animal-tree/Writing-stuff/Stuff51-length-contraction.md

 ### Speculative explanation for time dilation

-The perception of time dilation is perhaps possible due to a linear-angular velocity tradeoff of orbiting/bouncing systems of extra-elementary particles all regularized to the same absolute speed constant $c$, that we would measure bi-directionally as $c$ from any reference frame:
+The perception of time dilation is perhaps possible due to a linear-angular velocity tradeoff of orbiting/bouncing sub-elementary particles all regularized to the same absolute speed constant $c$, that would be measured bi-directionally as $c$ from any reference frame (e.g. $K$ traveling at absolute speed $v$, a fraction of the speed constant emrgent from orbital and bouncing closed-loop patterns):

 In one direction: